Two-Edged Sword

 Utter perverse things.
 “Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has complaining?
 Who has wounds without cause?
 Who has redness of eyes?
 Those who linger long over wine, those who go to taste mixed wine.
 Do not look on the wine when it is red, when it sparkles in the cup, when it goes down smoothly; at the last it bites like a serpent, and stings like a viper.
 Your eyes will see strange things, and your mind will utter perverse things.
 And you will be like one who lies down in the middle of the sea, or like one who lies down on the top of a mast.
 ‘They struck me, but I did not become ill; they beat me, but I did not know it.
 When shall I awake?
 I will seek another drink’” (Proverbs 23:29–35).
 A person who drinks a lot is not an “alcoholic.”
 Drinking to excess is not a disease; it’s a sin.
 Therefore, confess your sin and he will set you free.
 If you stumble, the remedy is to continue to confess and cry out to God.

 Proceeds out.
-“Not what enters into the mouth defiles the man, but what proceeds out of the mouth, this defiles the man” (Matthews 15:11).
+“Not what enters into the mouth defiles the man, but what proceeds out of the mouth, this defiles the man” (Matthew 15:11).

 To Sum Up